thirdweb-dev/python-sdk/README.md

 To start using this SDK, you need to pass in a provider configuration, and optionally a signer if you want to send transactions.

-> :warning: CAUTION: if you decide to use private keys with the SDK, do NOT commit them to any file tracking history like git, or your account could be compromised.
-Make sure that your `.env` file is ignored in the `.gitignore` file.
+> :warning: Never commit private keys to file tracking history, or your account could be compromised.
+Make sure to add `.env` to your `.gitignore` file.

 ### Instantiating the SDK